anlutro/fpm-docker-example/README.md

 ## The application

 On this branch, we're writing a simple Python CLI application.
-We create a virtualenv in the build stage, and copy that virtualenv into both our packaging and production stages.
+The end package will create a virtualenv with the application and its dependencies installed.

+While it's possible to just create a virtualenv, install everything, and ship that as the package, this becomes difficult if you want to support more than one version of Python - you'll have to repeat the build stage for every Python version you want to support because you're likely to have binary dependencies that only work with one specific Python runtime.

+Our alternate approach builds a wheel for the application and downloads wheels for dependencies, and installs these wheels when the package is installed.

-Our dummy application has one dependency, `psycopg2`, just to prove how you can add dependencies for packaging and multiple versions of Python.
+Our dummy application has a few dependencies (`psycopg2` and `requests`) just to prove how you can add dependencies for packaging and multiple versions of Python.

 ## Scripts

-`build.sh` will build or download wheels of the application itself, copy the wheels into a packaging image and then build the packages by invoking `fpm.sh` inside the Docker build process.

-`run.sh` will jus run the application in Docker.
+`run.sh` will just run the application in Docker.
 No packaging involved here (though we do re-use the build logic as well as the method of installing the virtualenv with dependencies), just checking that the application itself works.

+`build.sh` will use Docker to build the application and its packages, most of which steps can be traced in the Dockerfile.
+Some of them have been extracted into shell scripts for readability:

+- `download-deps.sh` downloads wheels of packages that our application depends on for all supported versions of Python.
+- `install-venv.sh` installs a virtualenv from the wheels built and downloaded in the earlier steps.
+- `fpm.sh` runs FPM to build the actual deb/rpm packages.

 `test.sh` will run Debian and CentOS Docker images, install the packages that have been built, and check that the application works as expected.